aaditya-paul/music-analyser/README.md

 3. Check redirect URI matches exactly: `http://127.0.0.1:8888/callback`
 4. Ensure your Spotify app is not in Development Mode restrictions

+### `Error generating AI summary` or Missing Gemini API Key

+The AI summary feature requires a Gemini API key:

+1. Get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+2. Add it to your `.env` file: `GEMINI_API_KEY=your_key_here`
+3. The analysis will work fine without it - AI insights are optional

 ## 📦 Dependencies

 Main libraries: